When you think of wool clothing, you may well think of itchy, uncomfortable clothing that scratches.

 The short answer is that high quality merino wool won’t itch.

-The reason that wool can be itchy depends on several factors.
+The reason that any wool can be itchy depends on several factors.

 Wool Diameter Size